mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 shadow_density=0.5
 {{</mdf>}}

-## Physics Simulation
+## Physics

-Simulation resolution (fps) of physics simulation.
-You can specify 30, 60, 120.
-Setting a lower value will lighten the processing, but it will make it easier for rigid bodies to escape.
+Simulation resolution (fps) for physics.
+Allowed values: 30, 60, 120.
+Lower values reduce processing load but may cause rigid bodies to pass through each other more easily.

 {{<mdf>}}
 bullet_fps=120
 {{</mdf>}}

-## External Operations
+## External control

-Switch lip sync during external operations from remote voice to microphone input (`yes` when specified)
+Switch lipsync during external control from remote audio to microphone input (specify `yes` to enable)

 {{<mdf>}}
 Plugin_Remote_EnableLocalLipsync=no
 {{</mdf>}}

-When the above is `yes`, specifying `yes` for the following will pass through the microphone input to voice output
+If the above is `yes`, setting the following to `yes` will pass microphone input through to audio output

 {{<mdf>}}
 Plugin_Remote_EnableLocalPassthrough=no
 {{</mdf>}}

-Record lip sync voice in specified directory by speech unit.
-It is possible to specify the maximum recording time in minutes (default: 120 minutes)
+Record lipsync audio per utterance into the specified directory.
+You can set a recording time limit in minutes (default: 120 minutes)

 {{<mdf>}}
 Plugin_Remote_Record_Wave_Dir=directory
 Plugin_Remote_Record_Wave_Limit=120
 {{</mdf>}}

-Maximum duration when saving motion with **MOTIONCAPTURE_START** message (unit: minutes)
+Maximum duration (minutes) when saving motion via the MOTIONCAPTURE_START message

 {{<mdf>}}
 motion_capture_max_minutes=10
 {{</mdf>}}

-## Voice Recognition
+## Speech Recognition

-**Plugin_Julius_conf**, **Plugin_Julius_lang**
+Plugin_Julius_conf, Plugin_Julius_lang

-The configuration name and language name of the voice recognition engine.
+Names for the speech recognition engine configuration and language.

-No default specified.
-Prepare the model and enable Plugin_Julius by specifying these valid combinations in .mdf.
+There is no default.
+Prepare models and specify a valid combination in the .mdf to enable Plugin_Julius.

-Supported combinations by default model:
+Combinations supported by the default models:

 - dnn, ja
 - dnn, en